Civil rights groups ask Biden administration to oppose facial recognition

 Rohit Chopra, the former Federal Trade Commission head and Biden’s choice to lead the Consumer Financial Protection Bureau, said last month that he agreed with calls to severely restrict the technology because it “is fundamentally flawed and reinforces harmful biases.”

-Local, state and federal law-enforcement officials have revealed few details about how widely they use such software, or how accurate the matches have been.
+Local, state and federal law enforcement officials have revealed few details about how widely they use such software or how accurate the matches have been.
 A 2019 government audit found that the FBI’s facial recognition system, which analyzed more than 641 million photos from passports and other government databases, had been searched more than 390,000 times between 2011 and 2019.

 Oregon became a testing ground for Amazon’s facial-recognition policing.
 But what if Rekognition gets it wrong?